Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • acute anemia or chronic form of pathology.

-Local disorders of venous circulation are manifested in the following types:
+Local venous circulation disorders manifest themselves in the following types:

 • thrombosis;